Anubhav1406/cubic_cardano_solver/README.md

 Cardano’s formula is often presented as a final result, but its real power lies in the transformation process — reducing complexity step by step until the solution becomes accessible.

-This project attempts to reconstruct that journey.
+This project attempts to reconstruct that journey while ensuring practical numerical reliability.